Create time-based dynamic rewards

 • May: 7 customers

 At the end of March, we will check the number of customers.
-Since it's less than 10, John will continue receiving 30% commission during April.
+Since it's less than 10, John will continue to receive a 20% commission during April.

 Reward examples